nicebread/FOMO-Psy/README.md

 # Course material for "Formale Modellierung in der Psychologie"

-This is the source code.
+This is the source code of the Quarto website.
 See the rendered website at [https://nicebread.github.io/FOMO-Psy/](https://nicebread.github.io/FOMO-Psy/).

 *Note: The material will (initially) be a crude mixture of German and English.
 Your mileage may vary.*